RalphHightower/blog/README.md

 “If you clung to the truth even against the whole world, you were not mad.”[^115]

-[^115]: Winston Smith, the protagonist of George Orwell’s “1984,”
+[^115]: Winston Smith, the protagonist of George Orwell’s “1984.”

+[^32768]: I freeze time; I photograph.
+RETIRED Software Engineer (C#, .Net), 50++ years experience; still active for personal projects.
+Also, I am one of the “enemy within” (D).

+Prior to the 2024 election, I had concerns for democracy.
+Post election, I have fears for democracy.
+After [Trump](https://www.donaldjtrump.com/)'s second inauguration, democracy won't survive [Trump](https://www.donaldjtrump.com/).

 ## Briefly